balthazarneveu/interactive_pipe/readme.md

 ### FAQ
-- :question: What is the recommended way to access shared context?
+- ❓ What is the recommended way to access shared context?
 > **New in v0.8.8**: Use the clean context API for direct access:
 > ```python
 > from interactive_pipe import context, layout, audio, get_context